JoyeBright/DeepSentiPers/README.md

 :rocket: Tip: For more accurate SA system, it is needed to add more dictionaries which support wide lexicon.<br>
-:rocket: Tip: To put it in a nutshell, the main challenge for opinion mining is to find an optimal way of combining the word scores to an overall score for whole documents.<br>
+:rocket: Tip: To put it in a nutshell, the main challenge for opinion mining is to find an optimal way of combining the word scores to an overall score for whole documents.
-Note: To develope a better SA system it is needed to use different corpora and apply diverse classification methods hence the following corpora have been added to the repo: <br>
-* SentiWordNet
-* SentiPers